Learn about the feeling of ‘elevation’ and why you might be moved to tears and benevolence by witnessing acts of kindness.

 I have a Facebook group called “Loving Action Revolution,” and frequently members put up videos of beautiful acts of kindness, which have gone viral.
 Perhaps the reason they go viral is that we are hungry for the kinds of feelings we get when we feel “elevated.”
 Invariably I’m moved to tears by these videos, as well as by the stories of kindness that people offer in this group.

 They also offer videos of the kindness of animals toward each other, such as a dog mothering a kitten, or a loving relationship between a dog and a deer.
 I often think, “Are they smarter than we are?”
-They don’t seem to care whether they are of different colors and different breeds.
-They show love no matter whether the coat is black or white or multi-colored.
-Why do some people judge people by the color of their skin rather than remembering that, on the soul level, we are all one?
+They don’t seem to care whether they are of different colours and different breeds.
+They show love no matter whether the coat is black or white or multi-coloured.
+Why do some people judge people by the colour of their skin rather than remembering that, on the soul level, we are all one?

 We all could benefit from seeing more examples of the acts of kindness that move us to the feeling of elevation and oneness with others.
 What if a major cable TV station showed nothing but inspiring acts of kindness?
 Certainly, one or more of the billionaires on our planet could create this station and with enough exposure, we could be experiencing elevation any time we turned on the channel, stimulating our sense of oneness and benevolence toward others and a desire to offer more acts of kindness.

 One of the ways we can each help our planet is to follow the role modelling of the Pope and offer kindness whenever we can.
 Just because we are not the Pope doesn’t mean that our kindness isn’t appreciated and isn’t contagious, regarding the feelings it generates in others.
 Research indicates that even smiles are contagious.